How a Content Delivery Network (CDN) Could Improve Your Search Rankings

 When Googlebot hits your website, it also checks how fast it takes for each page to load.
 That loading speed is then included in Google’s algorithm for ranking.
 If the duplicate ‘rule’ didn’t exist and you had two websites with identical link profiles, identical content etc., Google would place the website with the faster loading speed in a higher spot in its SERP.

 Decreased Bounce Rate

 Loading times impact bounce rate.
-You can find reports of this all over the web, but here here is an example.
 If people navigate away from your site even before it loaded, you may have the best content marketing strategy in the world, the cure for cancer or the real answers to existence, but people won’t read any of it.

 Secondly, Google detects if people pressed the back button and returned to the SERP quickly and will ask them if they don’t want that result to show in the future.
 So not only have we encountered a user experience issue, we have also indirectly given Google another reason not to show your page.